The Gibbs free energy (or Gibbs energy) is an equation of state and represents spontaneity of reaction at constant pressure and temperature.

 In the standard state, Si is solid-state, while Oxygen exists as O2 molecule.
 The two chemical species react and create a solid SiO2 product.
 Given this, we should model the Si unit cell and O2 molecule according to the state, thus acquiring their energy.
 The formation energy can also calculate this way for other materials.

 For SiO2, ZnO, and SiC, Diamond, their formation energies are calculated as follows.

 Results show that the formation energy has a negative value, and the product has more stable energy than the reactant.
 Given this, the reaction will progress in the direction of the forward reaction.
 Therefore, in this case, solid Si or Zn and oxygen gas will react spontaneously and produce SiO2 or ZnO solid in the standard state.

 For the case of the Diamond, however, which has a positive formation energy value, the reaction in which graphite converts into a Diamond will not occur spontaneously in the standard state and will interpret, requiring external factors such as pressure and temperature.

 2. Error of Formation Energy for Oxides

-In this example, SiO2 and ZnO contain some error, compared to the experimental results.
+In this example, SiO2 and ZnO contain some errors compared to the experimental results.
 In most cases, this formation energy error of oxidant occurs because of the bond energy error of O2.
-The GGA type pseudopotential, which is used in this example, has a tendency to describe the double-bond more strongly, thus calculating the energy of O2 too low.
-However, the results above did not consider the factor, thus causing some error.
+The GGA type pseudopotential, which is used in this example, tends to describe the double-bond more strongly, thus calculating the energy of O2 too low.
+However, the results above did not consider the factor, thus causing some errors.

 There are several methods to avoid this issue.
 The simplest way is to obtain the energy of the O2 molecule using the experimental result.